rolling-scopes-school/tasks/node/README.md

 ## Admission to the course

 - Anyone who wishes is enrolled in the course
-- The course is free of charge
+- The course is free

 ## Prerequisites